 Poor connection is a significant disruptive factor, especially for partly or fully remote teams.
 Thoroughly networking enterprises are 20-25% more productive, than their flabbily-connected peers.

 To come up with maximum performance potential and not burn out at work, consider these 5 essential methods:

 1. Focus Efforts

 This point stands for reasonable agile and temperate multitasking.
 Julius Caesar’s “I do many things at a time” approach emerged in the early 2000s and was extensively misused by job seekers and employers.
 The hiring party looked for multitasking ninjas, while applicants, in turn, affirmed they could perform all at once with no sacrifices in quality.

 Now, this “Jack of all trades” viewpoint is outdated.
 Stanford University’s research in 2009 has shown that people who switch between tasks are, in fact, less effective than ones who do one thing at a time.
 Continuous bothering and puzzling at work end up in scattered attention, headaches, anxiety, and stress, and cost roughly $500 billion in productivity losses.

-To avoid exhaustion, plan your day and stick to a routine.
+To avoid exhaustion, plan your day and stick to a routine, and use weekly schedule templates.
 Compose to-do lists in the morning or the evening before.
 Plan time distribution – devote hours for specific tasks and try to meet these without coffee breaks or chatting.
 To switch between two consequent actions, prefer a small walk or minute gymnastics.

 If you do feel scheduling attempts fail due to chronic ad-hoc tasks, maybe it’s time to discuss Kanban or Scrum implementation with teammates.